Terms & Conditions and Privacy Statement

 2.7 A Member may attend Class according to the type of Membership.

 2.8 Details of types and prices of Memberships are available at the Studio or on the Website and shall be such types and prices as determined by HYB from time to time.

 2.9 Subject to any statutory right of cancellation, payments for Memberships and Classes are nonrefundable unless otherwise stated in these Terms and Conditions.

-2.10 Members may cancel any purchase of any Membership made online at any time up to the end of the seventh day from the date the Member receives confirmation of the ordered Membership provided they have not already attended a Class using the Membership purchased.
+2.10 Members may cancel any purchase of any Membership made online at any time up to 14 days from the date the Member receives confirmation of the ordered Membership.
 Members do not need to give HYB any reason for cancelling the Membership nor will Members have to pay any penalty.
-Members cannot cancel any Membership if the Membership has been used.
+If the membership was used the refund sum will be calculated by deducting the value of the classes taken by the Member from the Membership fee paid at the drop in rate.
 To cancel Membership under this condition: